 This tree should only be grown in full sunlight.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
-It is not particular as to soil type or pH, and is subject to chlorosis (yellowing) of the leaves in alkaline soils.
-It is highly tolerant of urban pollution and will even thrive in inner city environments.
-This is a high maintenance tree that will require regular care and upkeep, and is best pruned in late winter once the threat of extreme cold has passed.
-Gardeners should be aware of the following characteristic(s) that may warrant special consideration.
+It is not particular to soil type or pH but is subject to chlorosis (yellowing) of the leaves in alkaline soils.
+It is highly tolerant of urban pollution and will even thrive in inner-city environments.

 Most commonly used for its fruit productions.
 Not typically seen as an ornamental tree for the landscape.
 Can be messy if the fruit is not picked before ripening and falling off the tree.

 This tree is used as a food source by birds and mammals.

 The Parker Pear is native to Minnesota and was introduced as a cold-hardy pear tree.

 Very susceptible to fireblight, particularly in years with warm and wet spring weather.
 Additional disease problems include anthracnose, canker, scab, and powdery mildew.
 Insect visitors include pear psylla, coddling moth, and borers.